freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-the-box-model/the-box-model-question-k.md

 ## --text--

-What does the box-sizing CSS property do?
+Which CSS property would you use to create more space between the contents of an element and its border?

 ## --answers--

-It determines the order of the box-model properties.
+Margin

 ---

-It specifies the position of an element on the webpage.
+Padding

 ---

-It controls how the total width and height of an element are calculated.
+Border

 ---

-It sets the background color of an element.
+Float

 ## --video-solution--

-3
+2